 HERE’S WHAT ALL THIS MEANS

 The creator(s) reacted very quickly when the initial Quantum Code version didn’t work.
 They shot a brand new video and renamed the product.
-They are in the business of professionally deceiving people.

 MY ORION CODE SUMMARY